 Spermatogenesis is the development of the sperm from the spermatogonia.

-Oogenesis is the development of ovum from oogonia.
+Oogenesis is the development of the ovum from oogonia.

 Four haploid sperms are produced after spermatogenesis.